Dispatches

 Uber's COO and President, Andrew Macdonald, conceded publicly that token usage didn't seem to correlate directly with useful features shipped to users.

-Microsoft, which has invested approximately $13 billion in OpenAI and writes up to 30 percent of its own code with generative AI, instructed engineers in a major division to stop using an AI coding assistant because the bills became untenable.
+Microsoft, which has invested approximately $13 billion in OpenAI and writes up to 30% of its own code with generative AI, instructed engineers in a major division to stop using an AI coding assistant because the bills became untenable.

 One unnamed company, per Axios, ran up a $500 million Claude bill in a single month after management forgot to set a usage cap.

-These are not edge cases.
-They are structural failures of cost governance in organisations that have mature FinOps functions and sophisticated treasury operations.
+Those failures happened inside organisations with mature FinOps functions and sophisticated treasury operations.
+Cost governance broke anyway.
 This is the debt stack: the compounding liabilities accrued when technical debt, AI slop debt, and cost overhang collide in the same fiscal year.

 Two years ago, 31% of FinOps teams were managing AI spend.
 Today that number is 98%.